toonoisy/toonoisy.github.io/_posts/2022-03-28-how-this-site-was-built.md

 - Add the file to *_posts* folder, rebuild it locally to check the changes

-#### Step #6: Build on Github Pages
+#### Step #6: Build on GitHub Pages

-Add, commit, and push, then leave the rest to Github Pages!
+Add, commit, and push, then leave the rest to GitHub Pages!
 Yet things didn't happen as I expected first...

 #### Plus Step #7: Troubleshooting

-After resolving the cause of deployment failure mentioned above, I was finally able to access my site online, but I noticed that my posts weren't showing up at all.
+After sorting out the deployment failure mentioned above, I was finally able to access my site online, but with my posts weren't showing up at all.

-I checked several relevent issues and answers on Google results, mostly said the problem was with ungitignored folders, for example `vendor`, which was not applicable to my case.
+I checked several relevent issues and answers on Google, mostly said the problem was with un-gitignored folders, for example *vendor*, which was not applicable to my case.

-这时候终于想起我的母语来了，于是去中文社区查了一圈，看到有类似经历的人提醒 “Jekyll是不会构建**未来日期**的文章的！”

-So I finally realized that ***Jekyll would not build posts with a future date by default***.
-My VPN stayed connected while I was configuring my project, but I still used my local time and date on post files, therefore my posts were identified as being from the future and excluded from the build.
+Eventually I realized that ***Jekyll would not build future dated posts by default***.
+My VPN stayed on during the whole process, but I was using my local time and date on the posts, therefore they were considered to be future dated and excluded from the build.

-After using `future: true` in my _config.yml to tell Jekyll to publish future posts, the problem was settled.
+After adding `future: true` in my *_config.yml* to allow future posts, the problem was solved.